lymanmcbride/theaterCMS/README.md

         public AllRentals() { }
 ```

-2. The Controller Methods were made simple by the above logic, allowing for an easy instantiation of the view model, passing in the rental retrieved from the database as a parameter.
+2. The controller methods for retrieval of database items were made simple because of this logic, allowing for an easy instantiation of the view model, passing in the rental retrieved from the database as an argument.
 Below is the basic logic (I've stripped out the conditionals controlling for errors).
 The constructor will assign properties based on whether the rental in the database is general, room, or equipment.
 ```csharp
 public ActionResult Details(int? id)
         {